 Even if you got nothing but useful, beautiful gifts under the tree, it’s possible you got carried away in the post-Christmas sales and ended up with clothes that didn’t quite fit; shoes that don’t quite match anything, and homewares that you really didn’t need.

 Buyers’ remorse can lead us to hang onto purchases even when we know they were wrong.
 Getting rid of them stirs up the anguish of having wasted all that money, so we just stash them and hope they’ll come in handy some time in the future.
+If you live in the city and you're short on space, you're giving up prime storage for something you don't really need or want.

 It’s time to cut your losses (and regain your cupboard space) by offloading them now, and moving on.
 Find a better home for those gifts you found useless or outright hideous, or the things you bought while in a retail frenzy, by selling them on eBay, Gumtree or your favourite online trading platform.
 Check out this complete guide to selling stuff online in Australia for more ways to sell.